Business

 Know the market

-Even if you have an awesome startup business idea, a great product, or a groundbreaking concept, it’s nothing if you don’t know what else is going on in the market.
-There are so many great businesses out there, you want to know if there’s anything similar to yours on the market, what you can do to set your business apart, and whether or not you need to take a slightly different route to succeed in your specific area.
+Even if you have a fantastic startup business idea, a great product, or a groundbreaking concept, it’s nothing if you don’t know what else is going on in the market.
+There are so many great businesses out there.
+You want to know whether there’s anything similar to yours on the market, what you can do to set your business apart, and whether you need to take a slightly different route to succeed in your specific area.

 Network, network, network

-With a startup business, it’s important that you network with other business owners and professionals that could help you and be part of your network.
-Those connections you make could be the difference between success and failure, as you can learn from them, swap favors, and more importantly, they can tell other people about you.
-As you’re just starting out, you’ll need to be your own publicity and gather momentum for your business by getting out there.
+In a startup, you must network with other business owners and professionals who can help you and who you can add to your network.
+Those connections you make could be the difference between success and failure, as you can learn from them, swap favors, and, more importantly, they can tell other people about you.
+As you’re just starting, you’ll need to be your own publicity and gather momentum for your business by getting out there.
 You can find potential new business, and maybe even a mentor.

-Depending on your business, you can join online groups on social media such as LinkedIn, networks, trade shows, conferences, or meet-ups.
-First thing’s first, you’ve got to get yourself out there!
+Depending on your business, you can join online groups on social media platforms such as LinkedIn, as well as networks, trade shows, conferences, or meet-ups.
+First things first, you’ve got to get yourself out there!

-Will, you self-fund your business startup?
+Will you self-fund your business startup?
 Will you require investment?
-If so, will you go to a financial institution, find investors, or look for potential grants that could be available to you?
+If so, will you go to a financial institution, find investors, or look for potential grants?
 These are just some of the questions that you need to ask yourself when you think of funding.

-There are lots of different ways to fund your business.
-You could do so yourself, through your own money, credit or using money from family or friends.
-Implicating your own money and that of your family is high-risk, so you could consider alternative options such as:
+There are many ways to fund your business.
+You could do so yourself with your own money or credit, or with money from family or friends.
+Implicating your own money and that of your family is high-risk so you could consider alternative options such as:

 • Crowdfunding